hsharrison/experimentator/README.md

 If `dual_task=True` had not been specified, it would have been randomly chosen.
 Other `kwarg` inputs to `add_section` can determine where your new session is added.
 For example, if your experiment has a level `'group'` in between `'participant'` and `'session'`, you could specify `group=n` to add a new session under group `n`.

+To handle custom quit events, e.g. pressing the `ESCAPE` key, raise the custom exception `QuitSession` in your `run_trial` method.
+Otherwise, ending the trial manually will start the next trial.

 Finally, you can grab your data in a pandas DataFrame by accessing the `data` property.
 The data frame includes all the level numbers (indexed by 1) and IV values.
 Or, you can export directly to a comma-separated values file:

     from experimentator import export_experiment_data